KevCaz/mapsWithR/README.md

-Originally, I created this repository to gather material about the creation and edition of maps with R. Well, things have dramatically changed recently, [sf](https://github.com/r-spatial/sf) has become the new standard for vector files and so the document is a bit outdated (there is still some relevant material though).
+Originally, I created this repository to gather material about the creation and edition of maps with R. Well, things have dramatically changed recently, for instance [sf](https://github.com/r-spatial/sf) has become the new standard for vector files and is not included in the document, the current document is therefore a bit outdated (there is still some relevant material though).

-Now, I use this repository to edit a short & sweet tutorial about how to turn R as a GIS and listing valuable resources:
+Now, I use this repository to update a short & sweet tutorial about how to turn R into a powerful GIS (see `docs/`) and list valuable resources, *e.g.*:

-- I participated to the creation of this online tutorial: https://insileco.github.io/tuto/rinspace/rinspace_homepage/
+- I contributed to the creation of this online tutorial: https://insileco.github.io/tuto/rinspace/rinspace_homepage/
 - https://geocompr.robinlovelace.net/
 - http://rspatial.org/intr/index.html
 - https://freegisdata.rtwilson.com/

-## How to obtain the practical guide from the Rmd file
+## How to obtain the practical guide from the .rmd file

-Use the R code below
+Use the R code below:

 ```R
 install.packages("rmarkdown")